top of page

 Central Committee Officers

-Chair: Lenetta Shull
+Chair: Lenetta Shull ( on Leave)

-Vice Chair: Bob Ower
+Vice Chair: Bob Ower-Protem Chair

 Secretary: Cindy Wallace